Energy Performance of Buildings Directive 2024

 The Energy Performance of Buildings Directive (2024/1275), the "EPBD") is the European Union's main legislative instrument aiming to promote the improvement of the energy performance of buildings within the European Union.
 It was inspired by the Kyoto Protocol which commits the EU and all its parties by setting binding emission reduction targets.

-The recast was published in the Official Journal on 8 May 2024.
+The recast was signed on 24 April 2024, published in the Official Journal on 8 May 2024 and entered into force on 28 May 2024.
+It repeals Directive 2010/31/EU with effect from 30 May 2026.

 History

 Directive 2002/91/EC

 The first version of the EPBD, directive 2002/91/EC, was approved on 16 December 2002 and entered into force on 4 January 2003.
 EU Member States (MS) had to comply with the Directive within three years of the inception date (4 January 2006), by bringing into force necessary laws, regulations and administrative provisions.
 In the case of lack of qualified and/or accredited experts, the directive allowed for a further extension in implementation by 4 January 2006.

 The Directive required that the MS strengthen their building regulations and introduce energy performance certification of buildings.
 More specifically, it required member states to comply with Article 7 (Energy Performance Certificates), Article 8 (Inspection of boilers) and Article 9 (Inspection of air conditioning systems).